 HOW TO EAT HALLOUMI

-Halloumi is prepared and available in two types: “Fresh” and “Ripe”.
-“Fresh Halloumi” is baked and given its characteristic shape, while “Ripe Halloumi” is baked, given its characteristic shape and allowed to mature in salt brine.
-Halloumi is very pleasant to eat plain, but due to its ability not to melt at high temperatures, it is excellent grilled or fried.
-It also can be eaten as an accompaniment to vegetables and meats and it is perfect with salads.
-Two unique ways to taste it are in the Cypriot version of the cheese pie, the halloumi pie, and in a Cypriot pie among other ingredients usually meat (like a Cypriot version of the Greek wrapped souvlaki).
+Halloumi is prepared and available in two types: “fresh” and “ripe”.
+Fresh halloumi is baked and given its characteristic shape.
+At the same time, ripe halloumi is baked, given its characteristic shape and allowed to mature in salt brine.
+Halloumi is very pleasant to eat plain.
+Nevertheless, due to its ability not to melt at high temperatures, it is excellent when grilled or fried.
+It also can be eaten as an accompaniment to vegetables and meats, and it is perfect with salads.
+There are two unique ways to taste it.
+The first is in the Cypriot version of the cheese pie, the halloumi pie.
+The other is in a Cypriot pie among other ingredients, usually meat.
+It is like a Cypriot version of the Greek wrapped souvlaki.
 Finally in Cyprus, they usually combine it with fresh watermelon and sweet wine.

 SOFIA AND ANDREAS TRADITIONAL HOUSE